nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ```

 3. Start the application
-4. Click on `Connect` button to initialize the connection with the Mixnet
+4. Click on `Connect` button to initialise the connection with the Mixnet
-5. Anytime later you'll need to setup Host and Port in your applications, click on `IP` and `Port` to copy the values to clipboard
+5. Anytime you'll need to setup Host and Port in your applications, click on `IP` and `Port` to copy the values to clipboard
 6. In case you have problems such as `Gateway Issues`, try to reconnect or restart the application

 ## Connect Privacy Enhanced Applications (PEApps)